Suboxone for Depression: Can It Help You?

 Buprenorphine only partially activates opioid receptors and has a “ceiling” to discourage misuse.
 The presence of naloxone in Suboxone further discourages misuse.
 If taken as prescribed, the naloxone remains inactive.
 This means the person experiences the mild mood-lifting effects of buprenorphine.
 But if Suboxone is injected (as drugs often are when being misused), the naloxone activates, blocking opioid receptors.

 When naloxone blocks opioid receptors, the buprenorphine in Suboxone has no impact on the brain.
 The naloxone can also create uncomfortable withdrawal symptoms, like nausea and vomiting.
 These symptoms, in combination with the absence of opioid effects, make it impossible to misuse Suboxone via injection.
-Additionally, taking large amounts of Suboxone orally is unlikely to produce a strong high.
-This is especially true for those who are recovering from a stronger opioid addiction and have built up a tolerance.

 Understanding Depression in the Body